The Devil Below: Plot

 Arianne volunteers to go back with two locals, Ellroy and Shelby, to show them the sinkhole they opened.
 Darren and Jaime choose to accompany her.
 The creatures ambush them, and Ellroy sacrifices himself to draw them off.
 The rest of the group escapes into the tunnels.
 Shelby also chooses to distract the creatures, telling Arianne and the two men to flee.
 Jaime attempts to kill some of the creatures with a grenade, only for one of them to attack him and knock the grenade out of his hand.
 He is killed when it detonates.

 Exhausted and distraught, Darren tells Arianne that this expedition was not to map out the geographical area as he had led her to believe.
 He is being paid by a coal mining company that wants the rare mineral in the caves.
 He refuses to go on and Arianne leaves, promising to bring help back.
-She reaches the surface, but is surprised and captured by one of the creatures, which knocks her out with a paralytic venom.
+She reaches the surface, but is paralyzed and captured by one of the creatures.
 She awakens briefly to see that she is on a raft being steered by one of the creatures, along with Shelby's corpse.
-When they reach the creatures' lair, she is reunited with Darren and Shawn, both of whom have also been captured.
+When they reach the creatures' lair, she is reunited with the captured Darren and Shawn.
 Shawn notes that the creatures are a species which breeds and colonizes like ants or bees.
 He is then fed to the queen creature, which is a bloated, immobile hulk.
 The creatures attempt to feed Arianne to the queen, but she recovers from the venom and uses a grenade Darren gave her to kill the queen.

 She and Darren escape and begin to climb up a rope at the entrance, but one of the creatures follows them and attacks Darren.
 Arianne gives him a knife to fight back, but the creature manages to poison him.
 He chooses to cut the rope instead, saving Arianne at the cost of his own life.
 The locals arrive, and one of them is about to cut the rope and doom Arianne, only for Schuttman to stop him and help her escape.
 The locals use a flamethrower and rifles to drive the creatures back into the tunnels.
 Afterwards Schuttmann is driving Arianne back to the outside of the fence.
 He tells her about the death of his son and asks her to help them keep the creatures from escaping.
 While she's unsure that they can overcome the monsters, she reluctantly agrees to help.